BuildCircle/transformer-kata/README.md

 # Transformer Training Exercise
 At CineStream, we ingest a huge volume of long-form user reviews for newly released films and series, far more than teams can read manually.
 We need a sentiment model that classifies reviews as positive or negative to power real-time dashboards, flag early signs of a release going off track, and surface strong positive reactions for marketing.
-We use the IMDB review dataset as a close public proxy to build and validate the fine-tuning pipeline before moving to our internal reviews.
+We use the IMDB review dataset as a close public proxy to build and validate the training pipeline before moving to our internal reviews.

 ## Objective
 Train a transformer model for binary sentiment classification on a small dataset and report performance.
 We recommend using a BERT model but you can use any model you like.